grafana/grafana/docs/sources/packages_api/data/fieldconfigeditorconfig.md

 ### shouldApply property

-Funciton that allows specifying whether or not this field config shuld apply to a given field.
+Function that allows specifying whether or not this field config should apply to a given field.

 <b>Signature</b>